2011 Acura TSX Sport Wagon

 The 2011 Acura TSX Sport Wagon seats five people in two rows.
 Leather upholstery is standard.
 Reviewers say the seats are supportive and comfortable, even for long drives.
 A power driver’s seat is standard.
 Reviewers say even the rear seat is fairly roomy for a wagon, though taller adults may be cramped.

 Acura is known for building high-tech, high-quality interiors, and reviewers say the TSX Sport Wagon is no exception.
 Most features, like satellite radio, a seven-speaker stereo, Bluetooth and USB port with iPod integration are standard.
 But, if you opt for the technology package you get navigation, solar-sensing climate control, a rear view camera and traffic and weather alerts.
-The technology package adds about $3,000 to the TSX Sport Wagon’s price, and several reviews say it’s worth it.
 One favorite feature is Acura’s Song By Voice system.
 Using a Bluetooth-enabled music player, you can stream music wirelessly through the TSX Sport Wagon’s stereo and control it with voice commands.

 The only complaint reviewers have about the interior features are the sun visors.
 Several say they’re too small and not versatile enough.
 A few also mention that the center stack is button-heavy and not as modern as some other interiors, but they don’t mind the slightly out-of-date look as it makes the electronics easier to use.